Menu

 Credit: Disney

-4. Last Minute Dining Reservations are Impossible to Get
+4. Last-Minute Dining Reservations Are Impossible

-5. Staying on Property is a Waste of Money
+5. Staying on Property Is a Waste of Money

 6. You Can Stay at Cinderella Castle